-Tax is a complex and technical area of law with frequent changes.
+Tax is a complex and technical area of law that changes frequently.
 It is common for there to be ten or twelve amendments to the Internal Revenue Code in a single year and more than fifty Revenue Rulings.
 In addition, there are dozens of regulatory and administrative documents generated by the IRS.
 Researchers must be aware of the types of documents, how they can be located and updated, and their level of authority.

 Because of this complexity and constant change, tax researchers use specialized tools which provide more detailed information and make research more efficient.
-Tax even has special Bluebook citation rules for administrative materials because of its specialized terminology and publication forms (see Table I).
+Tax even has special Bluebook citation rules for administrative materials because of its specialized terminology and publication forms (see Table 1, Department of the Treasury).
 This research guide introduces specialized materials for tax research and recommends research sources.

 Finding Materials in the Goodson Law Library